muratk5n/thirdwave/en/README.md

 ---

-US experienced backlash, but it lacked mechanisms to redistribute.
-UK does have the mechanisms, it just could not generate enough capability to do so.
+US experienced backlash, bcz it had not built mechanisms to redistribute.
+UK does have the mechanisms, just could not generate enough capability, money to do so.

 ---